aws-samples/audio-to-notes-demo-ai/README.md

 ## TODO

-- Create ECS structure in Cloudformation and Output ELB.
+- Instructions of how to upload Docker image to ECS Registry
+- Add VPC with public subnets pre-req and reference to a source repository